 The little brat, with pouty lip and teary eyes, pushed me out of the way while grumbling some complaint because her dream day wasn’t going according to promise.

 I wanted so badly to tell Her Highness that she probably wasn’t going to be a princess unless her father was rich.

 But I kept my mouth shut.
 The next time she gets to wear a fancy dress like that will probably be on her way to prom alongside some primate who made the varsity football team.

 The best part of our magic day at Disney World in Orlando?
 The otherwise-terrible wait times averaged only around 15 minutes — an incredibly nice surprise!
 Prior trips to Disney with family years ago consisted of waiting an hour or more in the sun with three young children, all for rides that literally last 4 – 8 minutes.
 No joke.

 You would finally reach the front of the queue, climb inside a car or boat to be hauled into the darkness for some robotic magic, enjoy the super air conditioning, then five minutes later you were excreted through an overpriced gift shop back into the Central Florida sun.

 The worst part of Disney aside from the obvious?
 The food.

 I half expected a tracking device to be inserted into our arms.
-Somewhere in a database undoubtedly shared by the FBI, Satan, and Disney, our fingerprints sit quietly awaiting whatever New World Order the Mouse decides to enact.
+Somewhere in a database (undoubtedly shared by the FBI, Satan, and Disney) our fingerprints sit quietly awaiting whatever New World Order the Mouse decides to enact.

-So, in the end, I received a healthy new perspective, some great memories, and a decent sunburn for my 15-hour, ninety-dollar day at the Magic Kingdom.
-My Dutch friend survived with only a small brain tumor and a big taste of American culture.
-To my horror, she loved it.
+So, in the end, I received a healthy new perspective, some great memories, and a decent sunburn for my 15-hour, ninety-dollar adventure at Disney’s Magic Kingdom.